Pressio/pressio4py/docs/pages/tutorials/tutorial3.md

 # How to create a default Galerkin problem?

-Here we focus on explicit time integration, leaving the implicit one for a different tutorial.
-To create a Galerkin problem, one needs:
+To create a default Galerkin problem object, one needs:
-1. a FOM object satisfying the API described [here](file:///Users/fnrizzi/Desktop/work/ROM/gitrepos/pressio4py/docs/html/md_pages_prepare_your_app.html);
+1. a FOM object satisfying the API described [here](file:///Users/fnrizzi/Desktop/work/ROM/gitrepos/pressio4py/docs/html/md_pages_prepare_your_app.html)
-2. a linear decoder object (see [this tutorial](./md_pages_tutorials_tutorial1.html));
+2. a linear decoder (see [this tutorial](./md_pages_tutorials_tutorial1.html))
 3. a rom state
 4. a FOM reference state

-Synopsis:
+The synopsis is as follows:

 ```py
 problem = rom.galerkin.default.ProblemForwardEuler(fomObj, decoder, yRom, yRef)
 ```
-Here we highlight that the problem class is within the `default` module and how the time-stepping scheme is part of the class name.
+Here we highlight that the problem class is within the `default` module and that the time stepping scheme is part of the class name.
 This stems from the fact that the Python bindings are built from the C++ library, which is heavy on templates, thus leading to this solution.

-To use a different time stepping scheme, one can simply change the last part of the class name.
+To select a different time stepping scheme, one can change the last part of the class name.
-We currently support forward Euler and 4th-order Runge Kutta.
+We currently support forward Euler and 4th-order Runge Kutta, and are adding several others.
 For RK4, one would do:

 ```py